Fee: Circumstances

 In normal circumstances in other countries the services fee charges of 10% is included in the price of the meal.
 The disadvantage is that this can create misunderstanding and confusion for some people.
 In the United States of America, restaurant add on services charge is optional, because it has a tipping system.
 When the customer tips the restaurant it become a form of services fee.

 Australia

 In Australia the restaurant and food outlet services charge add on is included in the price of the food meals.
 However some restaurants and food outlets make additional services charges on public holiday and Sundays, known as public holidays surcharge.
 The public holiday surcharge in Australia can range from 10% to 15% to cover the cost of staff working on holidays or weekends.

 Hidden fees

 Hidden fees, surprise fees or junk fees are fees that are not mentioned until payment is required, or only mentioned in small print.
 Examples include resort fees and Ticketmaster service fees.
 These are illegal in some places.
 Joe Biden has pushed federal agencies to limit junk fees in the United States in 2024 through the FTC, FCC and CFPB.

+Disclosed fees

+In banking and accounting, disclosed fees is debt and equity underwriting, and advisory revenue reported by investment banks.
+In investing, disclosed fees are typically found in investment, superannuation and pension products.
+Higher disclosed fees are common in products with higher asset turnover and higher transaction costs over a reporting period.